 Put two and two together, and it isn’t unreasonable to think that you may take a hit in your credit score.
 After all, one of the main factors affecting credit score is your payment history.
 So what do you do if you think you’ll be one of the unlucky borrowers at risk of missing payments?

-Some look to debt consolidation with a private lender or the federal government.
+Some look to private companies who offer the best student loan consolidation or the federal government.
 When going through private lenders, student loan consolidation and refinancing offers a way to reduce your interest rate and extend or shorten your repayment term.
 In general, the interest rate reduction alone is enough to save money and reduce monthly payments, but the option to extend the repayment terms is there for more immediate relief.
 Extending a repayment term normally reduces monthly payments, but be careful because if you extend it far enough, you’ll end up paying more over the life of the loan.

 On the other hand, if you are already making late payments, refinancing through a private lender might not be an option for you.
 Why?
 They require good to excellent credit in order to qualify.
 Putting two and two together again, it’s entirely plausible that your missed payments could be a red flag to a private lender.